 If it turns red again after going through the pink and brownish stages, it means the mother is doing too much.
 She needs to follow the ‘babymoon’ lie-in instructions above.
 Remember, this is not a luxury, it’s basic.
 The family needs to be told that if they don’t help the new mother to rest in bed, they will end up visiting her in hospital.

-We need to give up the notion of the ‘supermum'.
+We need to give up the notion of the ‘Super Mother’.
 Do whatever it takes to get your rest time after the birth, and then you will be back to your busy life sooner.
-When women have homebirths, they usually feel so well that they want to get up and ‘prove’ to the world that they can do anything.
+When women have homebirths, they usually feel so well that they want to get up and ‘prove’ to the world they can do anything.

 Be mindful of the Zen maxim: “If you have something to prove, you have nothing to discover”.

-The really smart women don't even get dressed for weeks after the birth.
-If you’re all perky in a track suit, people will expect you to run; so find the nastiest old nightie possible and wear that, to convince family and friends that you need their assistance.
+The really smart women don’t even get dressed for weeks after the birth.
+If you’re all perky in a track suit, people will expect you to run; so find your oldest nightie possible and wear that, to convince family and friends that you need their assistance.

 Rest, high protein meals, and lots of skin to skin time in bed with baby – these are the basics of getting motherhood off to a good start.

 Written by Gloria Lemay.
-Visit her website here.
+You can visit her website here.